Machine learning at USC ⊃ Viterbi ⊃ Computer Science

 Prospective students: I am recruiting PhD students (current application cycle) and postdocs who wish to do work at the intersection of machine learning, decision making, generative AI, and AI-for-science!
 If you are interested, please feel free to reach out to me via email at neiswang@usc.edu.

-Research: I develop machine learning methods to perform efficient optimization and experimental design in costly real-world settings, where resources are limited.
-My work spans topics in active learning, uncertainty quantification, Bayesian decision making, and reinforcement learning.
-I apply these methods downstream to solve problems in science and engineering, for example in the physical sciences and machine learning systems.
+Research: I work at the intersection of machine learning, decision making, generative AI, and AI-for-science.
+I also develop methods for efficient optimization and experimental design in costly real-world settings, where resources are limited, and work on uncertainty quantification in machine learning.
+I apply these to problems in science and engineering, for example in the physical sciences, biology, and machine learning systems.

 I have also worked on distributed algorithms for scalable machine learning, and I develop/maintain software libraries for multilevel optimization, uncertainty quantification, AutoML, and Bayesian optimization.